gabe0815/brew-o-matic/README.md

 - mosquitto (mqtt server)

 ## Hardware components you will need in addition:
-- thermometer which can send it's value over mqtt
+- thermometer which can send it's values over mqtt
 - relay which can be controlled through mqtt
 - a heating plate + pot (or an electric pot)